 The three worst options for your burial gifts are Nothing, Human Effigy, and Homeward Bone.
-Nothing is relatively self-explanatory as there is no penalty to choosing a burial gift.
-Grabbing nothing will only make sense to the players trying to make the game as hard as possible.
+Nothing is self-explanatory as there is no penalty for choosing a burial gift.
+Grabbing nothing will make sense to the players trying to make the game as hard as possible.

-The Homeward Bone is another item that you will find many times throughout your journey.
+The Homeward Bone is another item you will find many times throughout your journey.
 It will warp you to your last lit bonfire saving you from risky situations.
-Useful without a doubt, but it won’t be long before you have many of these in your inventory.
+Useful, without a doubt, but it won’t be long before you have many of these in your inventory.

 The Beginners Options

-These two items will be relatively useful for anyone who is just beginning their Dark Souls journey.
-However, more experienced players will find more benefits with other gifts as these items are largely catered towards players who will need a bit of extra help as they learn the mechanics of the game.
+These two items will be useful for anyone just beginning their Dark Souls journey.
+However, more experienced players will find more benefits with other gifts as these items are largely catered towards players who will need extra help as they learn the game’s mechanics.

 Healing Wares are the recommended choice for beginners because they will make the learning curve of Dark Souls 2 a bit more bearable.
-Choosing this gift will load you up with numerous healing items that will heal your overtime, helping you sustain yourself on your journey.
+Choosing this gift will load you with numerous healing items that will heal you over time, helping you sustain yourself on your journey.

 The next couple of options add a bit of extra utility to your playstyle as they each offer a unique chance to the game.
-Neither of the gifts will make your game easier, but they do open up possibilities for the creative player to put to use.
+Neither of the gifts will make your game easier, but they open up possibilities for the creative player to use.

-The Seed of a Tree of Giants is perhaps a unique option of all the gifts available, and it is focused on PvP.
-Using a seed will make all mobs hostile towards PvP invaders.
+The Seed of a Tree of Giants is perhaps a unique option for all the gifts available, focusing on PvP.
+Using a seed will make all mobs hostile toward PvP invaders.
 This adds a fun gameplay twist to PvP encounters as regular invaders won’t be bothered by monsters like you will be.

 The Petrified Something?

-The most puzzling choice can be useful, or sometimes it won’t be of much use at all, depending on your luck.
-Choosing this burial gift will allow you to trade it for a random high tier item a short distance into one of the starting areas.
+The most puzzling choice can be useful, or sometimes it won’t be useful, depending on your luck.
+Choosing this burial gift will allow you to trade it for a random high-tier item a short distance into one of the starting areas.
 Once you figure out how to use this item, most players choose it because of the possibilities that can often far stripe any other gifts benefits.